HocTran/hoctran.github.io/_posts/2021-10-24-RNN-predict-currency-exchange-rate-part1.md

 ## What's next??

 In this article, we built a model that uses the time interval of 1 day.
 Most importantly, it can predict the exchange rate for a single day using the data from the number of days in the past.
-However, what if we want to predict the exchange rate in the future, like next week or next month 🤔?
+However, what if we want to predict the exchange rate further in the future, like next week or next month 🤔?
 Then, we need a bit more.
 Let's discover it in part 2 😉.

 Diving further!
 And practising!